-The Home Library Service offers a selection of books (including large print), talking books, dvds, music cds and jigsaws, all delivered free to your home.
-Visit: www.sheffield.gov.uk/houseboundlibrary.
-Call the friendly staff on (0114) 2734277 or email: email@example.com for more information.
+The Home Library Service offers a selection of books (including large print), talking books, DVDs, music CDs and jigsaws, all delivered free to your home.
+Visit: www.sheffield.gov.uk/homelibrary.
+Call the friendly staff on (0114) 273 4277 or email: email@example.com for more information.

-There are home care agencies which offer services including cleaning, shopping, personal care, preparing meals, gardening, sitting services, accompanying you to appointments and social activities, support with paying bills and dealing with correspondence.
+There are a number of home care services in Sheffield which offer services including cleaning, shopping, personal care, preparing meals, gardening, sitting services, accompanying you to appointments and social activities, support with paying bills and dealing with correspondence.

 There are also specific groups and services that support people who are lonely.

-If you feel you need some help to arrange your care and support you will find a list of local advice centres and local specialist information and advice providers who will support you.
+If you feel you need some help with your care and support you will find a list of local advice services that can support you.
+These organisations include: